 Man preventing data loss using desktop computer

-Data loss prevention (DLP) is a term used to refer to a range of tools that help protect sensitive data including credit card numbers and personal information.
-Generally speaking, DLP aims to stop the loss of valuable data, either through human error or interception, before it's too late.
+Data loss prevention (DLP) refers to a range of tools that help protect sensitive data, including credit card numbers and personal information.
+DLP aims to stop the loss of valuable data, either through human error or interception, before it's too late.

-While there are many different types of data security technologies, DLP is unique in that it focuses on protecting information based on its sensitivity.
+While there are many different types of data security technologies, DLP is unique because it focuses on protecting information based on its sensitivity.

 This can include anything from customer contact details held in an on-premise server to ID verification documents sent by email.